 The early reading material is 'Rocket Phonics' which is validated by the DfE.
-This ensures that staff are fully aware and confident with the progression in GPCs and can match children's reading material as carefully as possible to the GPCs the child is learning.
+This ensures that staff are fully aware and confident with the progression in GPCs and can match children's reading material to the GPCs the child has been taught (decodable texts).